App-vNext/Polly/docs/community/resources.md

 ## Podcasts

 - June 2018: [DotNetRocks features Polly](https://www.dotnetrocks.com/?show=1556) as [Carl Franklin](https://twitter.com/carlfranklin) and [Richard Campbell](https://twitter.com/richcampbell) chat with [Dylan Reisenberger](https://twitter.com/softwarereisen) about policy patterns, and the new ASP NET Core 2.1 integration with IHttpClientFactory.
 - April 2017: [Dylan Reisenberger](https://twitter.com/softwarereisen) sits down virtually with [Bryan Hogan](https://twitter.com/bryanjhogan) of [NoDogmaBlog](http://nodogmablog.bryanhogan.net/) for an [Introduction to Polly podcast](http://nodogmapodcast.bryanhogan.net/71-dylan-reisenberger-the-polly-project/).
 Why do I need Polly?
 History of the Polly project.
 What do we mean by resilience and transient faults?
 How retry and circuit-breaker help.
-Exponential backoff.
+Exponential back-off.
 Stability patterns.
 Bulkhead isolation.
 Future directions (as at April 2017).

 ## PluralSight course